-Why replacing a saturated fat with unsaturated fats will support a healthy diet, help prevent heart disease and tastes great at the same time.
+Why replacing butter (a saturated fat) with extra virgin olive oil (an unsaturated fat) will support a healthy diet, help prevent heart disease and tastes great at the same time.

 Making the choice to substitute extra virgin olive oil for butter is one of the healthiest choices you can make.
 Although many of us are dependent on butter and saturated fat in our daily food preparation, it is easy to swap to extra virgin olive oil and still achieve great flavour without the strain on your heart and daily calorie intake.
 We bake with good extra virgin olive oil because it adds a wonderful, nuanced flavour to cakes, tortes, brownies, and bread.
 Moreover, baking with olive oil – instead of butter – is a good way to cut saturated fat.
 Plus, olive oil is loaded with monounsaturated fat, which promotes “good cholesterol.”

 Extra Virgin Olive Oil vs Butter: Why Choose Monounsaturated Fats